Skip Main Navigation

 Congratulations on finding love and deciding to get married!

-Now, because your loved one is a U.S. citizen, you’re probably wondering how to come live with them in the United States, and how the process works.
+Now, because your loved one is a U.S. citizen, you’re probably wondering how to come live with them in the United States, and how the immigration process works.
 Although at first the process will seem complicated and unfamiliar, because you are marrying or have married a U.S. citizen, you are not subject to the long wait times associated with other family visa categories, such as siblings.

 However, as with all U.S immigration, sponsorship is required.
 In your case, your sponsor will be your U.S. spouse, who will need to apply for you to come and live with them in the United States.
 You will both need to follow a series of steps in order for you to apply and receive a green card.
+In this guide, we’ll go over the basics of obtaining a marriage green card and how to go about the marriage process depending on your specific situation.

 Sample green card